gfoot/beebsupershadow/README.md

 # Status

-This is an early prototype.
-This repository contains the Shadow OS code, as part of a normal-mode executable that bootstraps it.
-It installs various routines in Shadow RAM, and runs some tests of the OS entry points.

-Most things work pretty well at this stage, including interrupts, and it ought to be able to run BASIC or HIBASIC now.
+## V1

+V1 was an early prototype, initially using an executable file to bootstrap but later using a ROM image as an alternative option.
+It installs various routines in Shadow RAM, including a Shadow OS, and presents a Tube-like environent which is good enough for HiBasic and View to run.

+V1 was primitive and required a patched DNFS ROM for file loading and saving to work.

+## V2

+V2 is an enhancement which adds hardware support for one of the Tube I/O addresses.
+This makes transferring data between modes safer, and allows Tube-aware filing systems like DNFS to work without being patched.

+## Hardware

 Obviously it also requires hardware support, it won't work on a stock BBC Micro.
-I've designed a small shadow RAM board that plugs into the processor socket, providing the 64K of RAM through two 32K static RAM chips, with a PLD and another glue logic IC to implement the simple bank switching protocol.
+For V1 I designed a small shadow RAM board that plugs into the processor socket, providing the 64K of RAM through two 32K static RAM chips, with a PLD and another glue logic IC to implement the simple bank switching protocol.
 This is untested so far.

+Similarly for V2 I have designed a slightly larger board that provides hardware support for one of the Tube registers - again the hardware is untested.

+## Emulation

-I've also patched BeebEm to add support for this mode, and that's what I've been using to test the code so far.
-If you have the tools to build it, you can get that here: https://github.com/gfoot/beebem-windows/tree/supershadow
+To allow for software development, in lieu of having actual hardware I've patched BeebEm to add support for these modes, and that's what I've been using to test the code so far.
+If you have the tools to build it, you can get that
+here:

+https://github.com/gfoot/beebem-windows/tree/supershadow

+Set the variable SuperShadowVersion to 1 or 2 to choose between V1 and V2 modes.